List of international cricket centuries by Rohit Sharma

-Rohit Sharma has scored 50 centuries in international cricket.
+Rohit Sharma has scored 51 centuries in international cricket.

 Rohit Sharma is an Indian cricketer who has represented the national team since 2007.
-He has made 50 centuries in international cricket33 in One Day Internationals (ODI), 12 in Tests and 5 in Twenty20 Internationals (T20Is) as of October 2025.
+He has made 51 centuries in international cricket34 in One Day Internationals (ODI), 12 in Tests and 5 in Twenty20 Internationals (T20Is) as of October 2025.

-Sharma made his ODI debut against Ireland in June 2007.
 His first century came during the 2010 Tri-Nation Tournament in Zimbabwe when he made 114 against the hosts.
 In the 2013 bilateral series against Australia at home, he made two centuries, including a double-century.
 (Note: Sharma became the third player to score an ODI double-century.)
 The next year, he scored 264 against Sri Lanka at the Eden Gardens, Kolkata.
 The score remains the highest individual total by a batsman in the format.
 In January 2016, he made 171 not out against Australia; it remained the highest score by a visiting batsman against Australia until England's Jason Roy made 180 in 2018.
 (Note: As of January 2020, this remains the seventh-highest individual score in Australia.)
 Sharma set the record for most centuries scored in a World Cup when he scored five centuries in the 2019 World Cup.
 He has scored centuries against nine different opponents and has the joint-highest number of centuries (nine) against Australia in the format.
 (Note: He shares the position with Sachin Tendulkar.)
 As of January 2020, Sharma has eight scores in excess of 150, and three double-centuries, both of which are records in ODIs.
 He has the second highest number of centuries for an active player in the format.
 (Note: Sharma is behind Kohli (51) and Tendulkar (49) in the all-time list.)